 for boils, dysentery and wounds.
 In Guatemala a pau d'arco

 tea decoction of the bark is regularly given to dogs as a

 tea with the bark and leaves to reduce

 temperatures in fevers.
 Columbians use the pau d'arco bark as

 either an infusion (steeped) or decoction (boiled) as a gargle for

 diseases of the throat and for fevers.
 The Bolivian Kallawaya

-believe that the pau d'arco tea purifies the
+believe that the tea purifies the blood.
+These are

 Throughout the width and breadth of the earth there exist plants with the amazing ability to cure and prevent the ills of mankind when used with wisdom.
 They grow and blossom and concentrate valuable healing nutrients within their tissues.
 It is the obligation of animals and people to discover these properties and utilize them in the manner intended by the governing and organizing principles of nature.
 The search does not begin nor end in a research laboratory.
 It begins with the experimentation of simple people living close to the earth, who invest nothing in their search save the desire to live healthy, prevent sickness and cure disease.
 It ends when the rest of the world accepts knowledge so gained, and incorporates it into their own health system

 The statements and articles on this website have not been evaluated by the FDA, Health Canada or any other agency.